Ohio State Income Tax Credits

 Taxpayers (whether individual or estate) who receive annuities, retirement benefits, or distributions are part of their Ohio adjusted gross income may be able to claim a credit based on the amount of retirement income they received during the tax year, up to a maximum of $200.

 If you are 65 years old or older, and received a lump sum distribution from a pension, retirement, or profit sharing plan, you may be eligible for this credit.
 The amount of the credit is calculated using the taxpayer’s expected remaining years of life, multiplied by the value of the senior citizen credit.
 However, if you claim this credit, you may not claim future senior citizen credits.

 Senior Citizen Credit

-Individual taxpayers who were at least 65 years old as of December 31 of the tax year may claim a $50 credit per Ohio state income tax return.
+Individual taxpayers who were at least 65 years old as of December 31 of the tax year may be able to claim a $50 credit per Ohio state income tax return.
 An estate may claim the senior citizen credit if the deceased was at least 65 years old when they died.

 The Bottom Line

 As you can see, taking advantage of available tax credits can significantly reduce your Ohio state income tax obligation; though many credits are relatively small, they can add up.
+Remember that your income level affects which credits you are eligible for, so consult an experienced tax professional to make sure that you are claiming every tax credit you are eligible for, without trying to claim any for which you are not.
 To learn more about the Ohio tax credits that are available to you, schedule an appointment today with the accounting and tax preparation professionals at Gudorf Tax Group.